Spatial Econometrics in R 2400-ZEWW404

 The research project must include:

-- model estimation and diagnostics / spatial quantitative analysis
+Model estimation and diagnostics / quantitative spatial analysis

-- interpretation of results and conclusions
+Interpretation of results and conclusions

-The review of the article must include:
+The article review must include:

 Bibliography